Certain home remedies and medical treatments may relieve pain from impacted wisdom teeth. A dentist may recommend removing them.

 After your wisdom tooth removal, your dental surgeon will discuss any follow-up visits to monitor healing.
 They should give you information about who to call if you have questions.

-- have sharp pain that persists
+- sharp pain that persists

 - frequent headaches